scc-digitalhub/docs/user/docs/tasks/secrets.md

 provider, and currently only Kubernetes Secret Manager is supported.
 Each project has its own Kubernetes secret, where all the key-value pairs are stored.

-To create a new secret value it is possible to use Digital Hub UI console or directly via API, e.g., using the SDK.
+To create a new secret value it is possible to use the Core UI console or directly via API, e.g., using the SDK.

 ## Creating and Managing Secrets via UI

-Digital Hub console can be used to manage project secrets.
+Core console can be used to manage project secrets.
 To create a new one, it is necessary to provide a secret key and a value to be stored.

 ![Create project secret](../images/console/secrets-create.png)